cogentcore/cogent/canvas/README.md

 ## Install

-The simple Go install command should work:
+You can use the [deployed web version](https://cogentcore.org/cogent/canvas).
+You can also use the simple Go install command:

 ```bash
 $ go install cogentcore.org/cogent/canvas/cmd/canvas@main